rutrum/ccase/README.md

 ## Step 1: Splitting Input into Words by Boundaries

 Boundaries define how to split input.
 There are three types of boundaries.
 There are character based boundaries like hyphen `-`, underscore `_`, and space ` ` that are not part of the final word list, but split the input around the character.
 There are also boundaries like lower-upper (`aA`) or digit-lower (`1a`) that split the input between the characters, and matching characters are included in the result.
-Lastly theres the acryonym boundary (`AAa`) that splits between the two uppercase characters (an example of this is in `HTTPRequest`).
+Lastly there is the acryonym boundary (`AAa`) that splits between the two uppercase characters (an example of this is in `HTTPRequest`).

 In `ccase`, one can specify boundaries using the `--boundaries` option, or they can define a case to convert _from_ using `--from`.
 Inputs that are transformed into a certain case will have boundaries that associated with the result.
 For example, snake case is joined with underscores, so only underscores will be used as boundaries.
 Strings in camel case on the other hand have boundaries between lowercase and uppercase letters, so the lower-upper (`aA`) boundary is used.